scala/scala3/docs/docs/reference/instances/discussion/instance-defs.md

 }
 implicit def ListOrd[T: Ord]: Ord[List[T]] = new ListOrd[T]
 ```
+In fact, a plausible compilation strategy would map the instance definitions given above to exactly these implicit definitions.

+Implicit definitions are kept for the moment but should be be deprecated eventually.
+As we will see, the only kind of implicit definitions that cannot be directly emulated by instance definitions are implicit conversions.

+Why prefer instance over implicit definitions?
+Their definitions are shorter, more uniform, and they focus on intent rather than mechanism: I.e. we define an _instance of_ a type, instead of an _implicit object_ that happens to _extend_ a type.
+Likewise, the `ListOrd` instance is shorter and clearer than the class/implicit def combo that emulates it.
+Arguably, `implicit` was always a misnomer.
+An `implicit object` is every bit as explicit as a plain object, it's just that the former is eligible as a synthesized (implicit) argument to an _implicit parameter_.
+So, "implicit" makes sense as an adjective for arguments and at a stretch for parameters, but not so much for the other kinds of definitions.

 ## Instances for Extension Methods

 Instances can also be defined without an `of` clause.
 A typical application is to use a instance to package some extension methods.
 Examples: